The 2018 Deferral of Property Taxes and Deferral of Local Improvement Charges Program is now CLOSED.

-If the Halifax Regional Municipality (HRM) approves your exemption, you’ll be given a rebate on your property tax or local improvement charges.
-This rebate will be applied against any amount outstanding to cover the cost of taxes.
-If, after the taxes are paid, there is a surplus, you will be issued a refund by cheque or direct deposit.
-In every instance, you will be required to pay a minimum tax amount, which will be deducted from the rebate.
+If the Municipality approves your exemption, you’ll be given a rebate on your property tax.
+This rebate will be applied against any amount outstanding to the Municipality.
+If, after the taxes are paid, and if there are no deferred taxes or deferred or outstanding local improvement charges, you will be issued a refund by cheque or direct deposit.
+In every instance, you will be required to pay a minimum tax amount.
 See the table below for minimum tax amounts.

 Checklist to apply

 Your application must be complete to be processed.
 Make sure to include the following:

 - proof of household income from Canada Revenue Agency (Notice of Assessment) and statement of business activities or rental activities, if applicable

 - proof of rental income/expenses (Board) not claimed on personal income tax